coder3101/coder3101.github.com/_posts/2018-08-15-understanding-a-complete-neural-net.md

 But How do we define that $f$ ?

 Remember the Complete Neural Network is just a collection of many neurons.
-So output of complete neural network depends on the output of each neuron.
+So the output of the complete neural network depends on the output of each neuron.

-Now, a Neuron's output depend on 3 things (Weights,bias and Input).
+Now, a Neuron's output depends on 3 things (Weights, bias and Input).
 We cannot change the Input directly that is fixed.
-The only way to change the output is to change the weights and biases of individual neuron.
-Great, but how do we choose values of Weights and biases that gives the expected results.
-Here comes the training part, We use an algorithm called Gradient Descent that fine tunes the values of all weights and biases of the all the neurons.
+The only way to change the output is to change the weights and biases of an individual neuron.
+Great, but how do we choose values of Weights and biases that give the expected results.
+Here comes the training part, We use an algorithm called Gradient Descent that fine-tunes the values of all weights and biases of the all the neurons.
 So, We Initially set some random values to weights and biases and let the training fine tune it for us.
 We will talk about Back Propagation and Gradient Descent in some other Post.

-So choosing all the possible values of all the weights and biases will give us all possible definition of $f$.
-This way our Neural network can approximate all most all $f$, and thus it is called *Universal Function Approximator*
+So choosing all the possible values of all the weights and biases will give us all possible definition of f.
+This way our Neural network can approximate all most all f, and thus it is called *Universal Function Approximator*

-*Please Note : I do not mean the above Neural Network in the Picture can approximate all the functions.
+*Please Note: I do not mean the above Neural Network in the Picture can approximate all the functions.
 It will fail to approximate complex functions so to overcome this we build more sophisticated networks with Hundred of Layers and many neurons and with regularization*.

 ## Building a Neural Network : The Math Part

-In the previous post I told you how `weights` and `inputs` are multiplied, added with `bias` and activated with non-linearity like `relu`
+In the previous post, I told you how `weights` and `inputs` are multiplied, added with `bias` and activated with non-linearity like `relu`

 I also showed you how we can do all those operations using Matrices and Vectors.